cmtt/publicsuffixlist/README.md

 ================

-This module makes use of the [Public Suffix List](http://www.publicsuffix.org) used in modern browsers like Google Chrome, Mozilla Firefox in Opera for validating domain names.
+This module makes use of the [Public Suffix List](http://www.publicsuffix.org) used in modern browsers like Google Chrome, Mozilla Firefox and Opera for validating domain names.

 ## Installation